munawars14/Munawars14-Condition-Zero-Custom-BOT-for-Tour-of-Duty-from-BanG-Dream/Custom Bots List - Cost 1.md

 #### Storyline in Anime

-In the 1st season, she was a third-year junior student at Hanasakigawa Girls' Junior High School and in the same swimming club with Yuri.
+In the 1st season, she was a third-year junior student at Hanasakigawa Girls' Junior High School and in the same swimming club with <a href="#yuri">Yuri</a>.
 <Br><br>
-In the 2nd season, Rokka had invited her to form a band with her but she declined.
+In the 2nd season, <a href="https://github.com/munawars14/Munawars14-Condition-Zero-Custom-BOT-for-Tour-of-Duty-from-BanG-Dream/blob/main/Custom%20Bots%20List%20-%20Cost%202.md#rokka-aka-lock">Rokka</a> had invited her to form a band with her but she declined.
 However, she promised to keep an eye for Rokka for possible band members.
 <Br><br>
 In the 3rd season, Rokka finally met her "fated band members" and Asuka's role of watching over her ended.
 She then volunteered as a staff for the event "BanG Dream!
 Girls Band Challenge!", and watched Poppin'Party, Roselia, and RAISE A SUILEN perform together at the Budokan.